-The U.S. Equal Employment Opportunity Commission (EEOC) and the California Department of Fair Employment and Housing (DFEH) investigate reports of unlawful harassment, and sexual violence in employment.
-The U.S. Department of Education Office for Civil Rights (OCR) investigates reports of unlawful harassment and sexual violence by students in educational programs or activities.
+The U.S. Equal Employment Opportunity Commission (EEOC) and the California Department of Fair Employment and Housing (DFEH) investigate reports of unlawful harassment, including sexual violence, in employment.
+The U.S. Department of Education Office for Civil Rights (OCR) investigates complaints of sexual harassment, including sexual violence, of students and employees in educational programs or activities.
 These agencies may serve as fact finders and attempt to facilitate the voluntary resolution of disputes.
 For more information, contact the nearest office of the EEOC, DFEH or OCR.